Introduction goes here

 30

-Letters of protection with clause volumus for one year for John Stoke, kt, who is setting out overseas in the king's service.
+Letters of protection with clause volumus for one year for John Stoke, kt , who is going overseas in the king's service.

 By bill of p.s.